arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Tuesday 09/12/2023 13:00 (UTC)`.
+The last change was detected on `Wednesday 09/13/2023 00:30 (UTC)`.
 New changes (if any) are picked up every 30 minutes.

 ### Code